CodeWithPlus/Picture-Preview-Slider-JavaScript-Frontend-Web-Development/README.md

 ```
 // Preview with alts and captions and without counts.
 const slider2 = new PicturePreviewSlider(container, images, false, imagesAlts, captions);

+// The 3rd argument disable the default numbering of the slides.
 ```

 ### Selecting Custom Index: